m13v/stargazers_to_loops/README.md

 ## TO-DO

-[x] When getting stargazers don't overwrite existing [x] Get stargazer email only if it wasn't already added [x] Parallel execution
+- [x] When getting stargazers don't overwrite existing
+- [x] Get stargazer email only if it wasn't already added
+- [x] Parallel execution
+- [ ] CLIE argument for github repo
-[ ] CLI interface
+- [ ] CLI interface
+- [ ] Check if env variables are provided

 ## Contributing